Locked Up (TV series): Season 1 (2015)

-Framed by her lover for corporate fraud, young Macarena Ferreiro finds herself locked up in a high security women's prison surrounded by tough, ruthless criminals.

-Still in denial, prison proves to be a very rude awakening for Macarena and at the end of her first day, she finds herself struggling to cope.
-Yolanda, her cellmate, takes Macarena under her wing, but a midnight visit from Zulema, the prison's most dangerous inmate, is about to change Macarena's life forever.
+Manipulated by her lover into committing corporate fraud, Macarena Ferreiro finds herself locked up in Cruz del Sur prison.
+Yolanda, her cellmate, takes Macarena under her wing, but a midnight visit from Zulema, the prison's most dangerous inmate, changes Macarena's life forever.

 Season 2 (2016)

 Zulema, Saray and Macarena escape from prison.
-With Sandoval's (Ramiro Blas) bribery, Miranda (Cristina Plazas) imposes stricter prison rules and regulations in response to their escape.
-With authority from the director to use any extreme measures to discipline misbehaving inmates, some officials abuse their power on some of the inmates.
+Following Sandoval's recommendations, Miranda imposes stricter prison rules and regulations in response to their escape.
+With authority from the director to use any measures to discipline misbehaving inmates, some officials abuse their power over the inmates.

 Season 3 (2018)

-Saray, Rizos, Sole (María Isabel Díaz Lago), Tere (Marta Aledo), Anabel (Inma Cuevas), Antonia (Laura Baena) and Zulema (Najwa Nimri) adapt to the new environment of Cruz del Norte after being transferred to the new prison.
+Saray, Rizos, Sole, Tere, Anabel, Antonia, and Zulema adapt to the new environment of Cruz del Norte after being transferred to the new prison.

 Season 4 (2018–2019)

-Season four deals with the aftermath of Zulema (Najwa Nimri), Saray (Alba Flores) and Altagracia's (Adriana Paz) escape.
-Altagracia, who used to terrorize the woman inmates as a prison guard, is now one of them.
+Season four deals with the aftermath of Zulema, Saray, and Altagracia's escape.
+Altagracia, who used to terrorize the inmates as a prison guard, is now one of them.
 Sandoval is the new director of Cruz del Norte.

+Vis a vis: El Oasis (2020)

+El Oasis is a spin-off that servers as the fifth and final season of the series.
+It focuses on Macarena and Zulema's life outside of prison, concluding their story.